 Get exclusive member benefits & effect social change.
 Join Today

-Feces normally have an unpleasant smell, but it is a smell that is common and unremarkable.
+Feces normally have an unpleasant smell.
 Foul-smelling stools have an unusually strong, putrid smell.
-Although in many cases, foul-smelling stools are related to the foods you eat, and the bacteria flora resident in your colon they can also indicate a serious health problem.
-Diarrhea, bloating, or gas (flatulence) may accompany foul-smelling stools.
-These stools are often soft or runny and are not considered a regular bowel movement.
+In many cases, foul-smelling stools occur due to the foods people eat and the bacteria present in their colon.
+However, foul-smelling stools can also indicate a serious health problem.
+Diarrhea, bloating, or flatulence may occur with foul-smelling stools.
+These stools are often soft or runny.

-Often a change in your diet is the reason for foul-smelling stools; malabsorption is another common cause.
+Malabsorption is also a common cause of foul-smelling stool.
 Malabsorption occurs when your body is unable to absorb the proper amount of nutrients from the food you eat.
-This generally occurs when there is an intestinal infection or an intestinal disease that prevents your intestines from absorbing nutrients from your food.
+This generally occurs when there’s an infection or disease that prevents your intestines from absorbing nutrients from your food.

-If you have inflammatory bowel disease, also known as IBD, eating certain foods will cause your intestines to become inflamed.
+If you have IBD, eating certain foods will cause your intestines to become inflamed.
 People with IBD often complain of foul-smelling diarrhea or constipation.
-Affected individuals also have flatulence after eating certain foods.
+People with IBD also have flatulence after eating certain foods.
 This flatulence may have a foul smell.

 Certain medications may cause gastrointestinal discomfort and diarrhea.
 Taking some over-the-counter multivitamins may also cause foul-smelling stools if you’re allergic to the supplements’ ingredients.
-After a course of antibiotics you may experience foul smelling stools until your normal bacterial flora is restored.
+After a course of antibiotics, you may have foul-smelling stools until your normal bacterial flora is restored.

-Foul-smelling diarrhea can be a side effect of taking more than the recommended daily allowance of multivitamins or of any single vitamin or mineral.
+Foul-smelling diarrhea can be a side effect of taking more than the recommended daily allowance of a multivitamin or any single vitamin or mineral.
 Diarrhea associated with a multivitamin or medication overdose is the sign of a medical emergency.
-Getting too much vitamin A, D, E, or K can have life-threatening side effects.
+Getting too much of any of these vitamins can have life-threatening side effects:

-Other conditions that can cause foul-smelling stools include chronic pancreatitis, cystic fibrosis, and short bowel syndrome (surgical removal of part of the small intestine inhibits absorption of nutrients).
+Other conditions that can cause foul-smelling stools include chronic pancreatitis, cystic fibrosis, and short bowel syndrome.

-Symptoms that may be associated with foul-smelling stools include:
+Symptoms that may occur with foul-smelling stools include:

 Foul-smelling stools may be the sign of a serious medical condition.
 See your doctor immediately if you develop any of the following symptoms:

-During your visit with your doctor, he or she will ask questions about your feces, including its consistency and when you first noticed the foul odor.
+During your appointment, your doctor will ask questions about your stools, including their consistency and when you first noticed the foul odor.
 If the consistency of your stools has recently changed, your doctor will want to know when the change occurred.
-He or she will also ask if you’ve made any dietary changes.
-Tell your doctor about any foods you ate before your stools became foul-smelling but have stopped eating, as well as foods you’ve recently begun to eat.
+Tell your doctor about any recent changes you’ve made to your diet.

-At this point, your doctor may ask for a stool sample to check for bacterial, viral, or parasitic infections.
-He or she may also wish to take a blood sample for testing.
+Your doctor may ask for a stool sample to check for bacterial, viral, or parasitic infections.
+They may also ask to take a blood sample for testing.

-Your future health outlook depends on what caused the foul-smelling stool.
+Your long-term outlook depends on what caused the foul-smelling stool.
 Most conditions that cause this symptom are treatable.
-However, diseases such as irritable bowel syndrome or Crohn’s disease may require lifelong changes to your diet or medications to control bowel movements and pain.
+However, diseases such as Crohn’s may require lifelong changes to your diet or medications to control bowel movements and pain.

-Making necessary dietary changes may help prevent foul-smelling stools.
+Making dietary changes may help prevent foul-smelling stools.
+For example, you should avoid drinking raw, or unpasteurized, milk.
 If you have a disease that affects the way you absorb food or the way your body reacts to eating certain foods, your doctor can devise a diet plan that’s right for you.
 Following this diet plan can help reduce symptoms such as abdominal pain, abdominal bloating, and foul-smelling stools.

 Written by: April Kahn